Yihgv/personal-repo/navigation/blog.md

 I also discovered shortcuts in VS Code, like selecting multiple lines at once, which made editing much faster.
 Overall, even though this semester was challenging, it was fun seeing myself improve.
+This semester was challenging, occasionally frustrating, and deeply fun.